 “It is far more lucrative and fun to leverage your strengths instead of attempting to fix all the chinks in your armor.
 The choice is between multiplication of results using strengths or incremental improvement fixing weaknesses that will, at best, become mediocre.
 Focus on better use of your best weapons instead of constant repair.”

 So many people get obsessed with fixing their errors in filmmaking.
-They have to eliminate all the useless things that they’ve learnt over the years that create those bad habits we all try to avoid.
+They have to eliminate all the useless things that they’ve learned over the years that create those bad habits we all try to avoid.

 Remove all the clutter and errors, which is basically “fixing your weaknesses.”